 Should you get a photography degree?

 In 2016, I graduated from the School of Visual Arts in New York with a BFA in Photography.
 After previously attending a different college, taking a little time off to work, and returning to school as a transfer, I’ve had a bit of a rollercoaster path to the BFA.
 But when I finally got there, it was so worth it.
-To wear his professional photographer, not totally necessary.
+To become a professional photographer, not totally necessary.
 But if you can swing it, it’s a very beneficial experience beyond just getting degree credentials.

 The technical experience you receive from a photography degree is worth it alone.
 There are so many different types of lighting and shooting styles that you learn about with a proper photography education.
 Having professionals guide you, test you and educate you stylistically brings versatility to your career.
 The more range you have to offer, the more avenues you can explore for success.